by Chuck Seaver, South Lake Tablet

 The John’s Lake system overflowed its banks causing the closure of the public boat ramp located on Lake Boulevard, near the Orange County line on SR-50.
 The City of Clermont decided on Sunday, October 13th to close the public boat ramp located on Lake Minneola at East Avenue.
 The closures are believed to be an effort to protect homes that are suffering from rising water damage along the waterways of the chain of lakes.
 Concerns of floating debris and sunken boats are also potential hazards.
 The ramp closure will be reevaluated on Friday, October 18th.

 Although some county-maintained boat ramps are still open, including the Hull Road ramp, Lake County Emergency Management issued a countywide statement on Sunday, October 13th declaring that “A countywide No-Wake Zone is in effect.
-All vehicles – including those on roads – should travel at idle speed if they are within 100 feet of a shoreline for all waterbodies in the County.
+All vehicles – including those on roads – should travel at idle speed if they are within 100 feet of shoreline for all waterbodies in the County.
 Driving at idle speed will help ensure your car doesn’t push water from flooded roads into nearby homes.”

 Emerald Lakes Mobile Home Community, 1401 West SR-50, Clermont, has a long history of flood issues.
 The park, which was established in the early 1970’s, is an age-restricted (55+) community that enjoys easy and quick access to the chain of lakes.
 This easy access also allows for easy encroachment of high waters, especially during the Florida summer months that are known for excessive, daily rainfall.

-A wet summer that was capped with a hurricane that dumped an estimated 13 inches of rain in a 24-hour period was too much for the already swollen lakes.
+A wet summer that was capped with a hurricane that dumped an estimated 13 inches of rain in 24 hours was too much for the already swollen lakes.
 Water continued to rise on Sunday the 13th to the point that a joint evacuation was coordinated between the City of Clermont’s police and fire departments.
 Some residents on the Emerald Lakes peninsula waded, with assistance, through waist and knee-deep waters to safety.
 The City of Clermont provided temporary shelter for the residents until a more definitive approach could be reached.

 What is next for the Emerald Lakes Community remains a mystery but one thing for certain is the fact that there will be more wet summers and there will be more tropical systems that move through our community in the future.
 Lake levels will once again rise while property and lives are once again put into jeopardy.
 Perhaps it is time to reevaluate our lakefront property development and practices.